tdewolff/minify/README.md

 }
 ```

 Minify HTML, CSS or JS directly from an `io.Reader` to an `io.Writer`.
-The passed mediatype is not required for these functions, but are added for clarity.
+The passed mediatype is not required for these functions, but are filled out for clarity.
 ``` go
 if err := html.Minify(m, "text/html", w, r); err != nil {
 	log.Fatal("Minify:", err)